SoundThinking: Individual cases

 Part of ShotSpotter's appeal to privacy is that ostensibly, police do not know the installed locations, which could otherwise allow police to acquire conversations from the ShotSpotter microphones.
 Bloomberg News reported, however, that not only were location addresses given to the New York Police Department, ShotSpotter actually relied on police to help lobby for their installations, and NYPD stated they have also accompanied ShotSpotter teams on site surveys.
 In Durham, Shotspotter wanted police officers to lobby for installations for safety and legitimacy.
 In 2024, WIRED received a leaked listing of precise installation locations for over 25,000 microphones, placing them in the neighborhoods of over 12 million Americans.
-Their analysis showed the sensors are installed in disproportionaly nonwhite neighborhoods, and determined roughly 10% of the sensors were defective.
+Their analysis showed the sensors are installed in disproportionally nonwhite neighborhoods, and determined roughly 10% of the sensors were defective.
 WIRED also noted sensors are installed on public schools, billboards, hospitals, in public housing complexes, and at the headquarters buildings of the FBI and USDOJ.
 Shortly after this it was revealed that SoundThinking is suing a whistleblower, Chris Edwards, who disclosed locations of ShotSpotter sensors to the public via social media.
 While it is not known if this is the Wired source it is very similar.
-Chris Edwards in turn has claimed that ShotSpotter internally "ShotSpotter is attempting to silence exposure of their toxic workplace environment, rampant sexual and mental harassment, as well as poor business processes which include fraudulent practices of manipulating their data to earn contract agreements with government and local agencies" In his motion, Edwards claimed to have witnessed that much of the ShotSpotter system “was broken, decayed and not maintained,” and that code violations were prevalent.
-Suspecting that a compromised system might not be “relaying the correct data” to customers, Edwards claimed he raised these concerns with his bosses.
-But according to Edwards’s legal filing, his bosses wrote those issues off.
-In his motion, Edwards claimed that John Fountain, ShotSpotter’s former director of field and network operations, told him to “falsify numbers on the deteriorated system to avoid” having to pay back money to cities and agencies for not meeting their contractual obligations.
-He also claimed, in an affidavit attached to his motion, that Fountain told him to “keep these things in-house” and to “stay out of business that has nothing to do with you.”
+Chris Edwards in turn has claimed that ShotSpotter internally "ShotSpotter is attempting to silence exposure of their toxic workplace environment, rampant sexual and mental harassment, as well as poor business processes which include fraudulent practices of manipulating their data to earn contract agreements with government and local agencies" In his motion, Edwards claimed to have witnessed that much of the ShotSpotter system "was broken, decayed and not maintained", and that code violations were prevalent.
+Suspecting that a compromised system might not be "relaying the correct data" to customers, Edwards claimed he raised these concerns with his bosses.
+But according to Edwards's legal filing, his bosses wrote those issues off.
+In his motion, Edwards claimed that John Fountain, ShotSpotter's former director of field and network operations, told him to "falsify numbers on the deteriorated system to avoid" having to pay back money to cities and agencies for not meeting their contractual obligations.
+He also claimed, in an affidavit attached to his motion, that Fountain told him to "keep these things in-house" and to "stay out of business that has nothing to do with you."